 Timberline Excels at Spring Terrain Parks

 During the peak of spring, the skiable terrain includes over 3,690 vertical of intermediate and advanced skiing from the top of Palmer to the bottom of Jeff Flood Express.
 That terrain includes the star of spring skiing — the terrain parks.
 Timberline operates five unique terrain parks for all levels throughout the winter, accessible from the Stormin’ Norman high-speed quad chairlift.
-These terrain parks evolve and merge in the spring with the addition of the Flowpark beginning in April, which Timberline Lodge & Ski Area Marketing Manager Ricky Hower describes as “A lot of transition, banks, hips and snow volcanoes inspired by the Portland concrete skateboard scene.
-Riders can go as fast or as slow as they want, and it’s good for almost any skill level.”
-Timberline also adds a freestyle park and a half-pipe on Magic Mile in late May as the spring season progresses.
+These terrain parks evolve and merge in the spring with the addition of the Flowpark beginning in April, which is influenced by Oregon’s concrete skatepark roots, featuring transition, banks, hips and snow volcanoes.
+Timberline also adds a freestyle park and a halfpipe on Magic Mile in late May as the spring season progresses.
 It’s not unusual for skiers and snowboarders to travel from neighboring states to enjoy a second season of freestyle riding at Timberline in the spring.
 Follow Timberline Freestyle for the most up-to-date status on the parks.

 Plenty of Cruising Terrain

-If you’re more interested in keeping your skis and snowboards on the ground, you’ll enjoy the wintry mix of conditions in March featuring everything from powder to perfect groomers, followed by the late-spring conditions of firm groomers in the morning, slowly transitioning to corn snow and spring slush.
+If you’re more interested in keeping your skis and snowboards on the ground, you’ll enjoy the wintry mix of conditions in early Spring featuring everything from powder to perfect groomers, followed by the late-spring conditions of firm groomers in the morning, slowly transitioning to corn snow and spring slush.
 The late spring also includes the long runs off of the upper mountain Palmer and Magic Mile lifts with the stellar views and high-altitude sunshine.
 And of course, what would spring be without après ski?
-Head to the Ram’s Head Bar & Restaurant inside the historic Timberline Lodge which opens at 2 p.m. to enjoy locally-inspired cocktails and European Alps-inspired après-ski fondue while taking in views of Mt.
+Head to the Ram’s Head Bar & Restaurant inside the historic Timberline Lodge to enjoy locally-inspired cocktails and European Alps-inspired après-ski fondue while taking in views of Mt.
 Hood and Mt.
-Jefferson (Editor’s note: Due to COVID, the hotel and its restaurants continue to be open for overnight guests only.)
+Jefferson.

 Where to Stay

 For lodging Timberline offers seasonal spring ski and stay packages; lodging can also be found in nearby Government Camp, or visitors can check in at the ZigZag Ranger Station for information on camping.
-Timberline Ski Area closes following Memorial Day weekend and reopens for summer operations early June at which time 2021 summer passes will be available.
+Timberline closes following Memorial Day weekend and reopens for summer operations early June at which time summer passes will be available.